datawire/datawire-common/docs/source/dstack/intro_dstack.rst

-dstack consists of two components, a monitoring agent, Watson, and a routing agent, Sherlock. dtack depends on haproxy.
+dstack consists of two components, a monitoring agent, Watson, and a routing agent, Sherlock. dstack depends on haproxy.

 Install
 =======